-- 1. A coherent range of fundamental principles in mathematics and natural science underlying a sub-discipline or recognized practice area. - 2.
-A coherent range of fundamental principles in engineering science and technology underlying an engineering sub-discipline or recognized practice area. - 3.
+A coherent range of fundamental principles in mathematics and natural science underlying a subdiscipline or recognized practice area.

+A coherent range of fundamental principles in engineering science and technology underlying an engineering subdiscipline or recognized Level Descriptor: Well-defined engineering problems:

+- i.
+Can be solved mainly by practical engineering knowledge, underpinned by related theory. - 2. practice area. - 3.
 A codified practical knowledge in recognized practice area. - 4.
-The use of mathematics, natural sciences, and engineering sciences, supported by established mathematical formulas, codified engineering analysis, methods, and procedures to solve well-defined engineering problems.
+The use of mathematics, natural sciences, and engineering sciences, supported by established mathematical formulas, codified engineering analysis, methods and procedures to solve well-defined engineering problems.

-Perform procedural design of components, systems, works, products, or processes to meet desired needs normally within applicable standards, codes of practice and legislation.
+Perform procedural design of components, systems, works, products, or processes to meet normally within applicable standards, codes of practice and legislation.

-Range Statement: Design problems used in assessment must conform to the definition of welldefined engineering problems:
+Range Statement: Design problems used in assessment must conform to the definition of well- defined engineering problems:

-- 1. A design project should be used to provide evidence of compliance with this outcome. - 2.
-The problem would be typical of those in which the graduate would participate in an employment situation shortly after graduation. - 3.
-The selection of components, systems, engineering works, products, or processes to be designed is dependent on the sub-discipline. - A design project should include one or more of the following impacts: social, economic, legal, health, safety, and environmental.
+- 1. A design project should be used to provide evidence of compliance with this outcome. - The problem would be typical of those in which the graduate would participate in an employment situation shortly after graduation. - The selection of components, systems, engineering works, products, or processes to be designed is dependent on the sub-discipline. - A design project should include one or more of the following impacts: social, economic, legal, health, safety, and environmental.